peteryuhang/Computer-Systems-A-Programmer-Perspective/ch2/ch2.md

   - Byte ordering becomes visible when programs are written that circumvent the normal type system (eg. cast or union in C)
 - The compiler that the program should consider the pointer to be to a sequence of bytes rather than to an object of the original data type
 - Using `sizeof` rather than fixed value is one step toward writing code that is **portable** across different machine types

+### Representing Strings

+- The strings representing is independent of the byte ordering and word size conventions
+  - As a consequence, text data are more platform independent than binary data